jakemason/ouroboros.nvim/README.md

 })
 ```

-If you don't the defaults above will be used anyway.
+If you don't call setup explicitly, the defaults above will be used.
 Thus, according to the table above, a file ending in ".c"
 will first look for a file ending in ".h" (weight of 2) before it looks for a match of ".hpp" (weight of 1).

 You can get all of this information in the editor by running `:help ouroboros`.